jamesdvance/meal_maker/README.md

 ## Finding, Scraping and Cleaning Data
 ### Acquisition
-I found data from four different sources:
+I found data from four different sources.
+I found the flexibility of BeautifulSoup and Requests to be sufficient for my needs rather than a framework like Scrapy.
+I ran these scrapers on an AWS EC2 instance, which made long run times ok.
 #### USDA Composition of foods, raw, processed, prepared.
 * The USDA provides the 'Composition' data available via [ascii text files](https://www.ars.usda.gov/northeast-area/beltsville-md-bhnrc/beltsville-human-nutrition-research-center/nutrient-data-laboratory/docs/sr28-download-files/).
 They have a bizarre combination of '^' delimiter with '~' quotes seperator.
 The text files cover several different topics including several not relevant to this project.
 #### USDA Branded Food Database
 * The USDA also provides an [online tool](https://ndb.nal.usda.gov/ndb/search/list) to search for 'branded foods'.
 It does not provide them in a downloadable csv but notes it may be available in Jan 2018.
+* This was a channeling
 #### 'Fat Secret' website
 #### 'Diet Facts' website
 ### Processing and Cleaning